 In this step-by-step article, we’ll show you how to create your own budget template in less than 30 minutes on Google Sheets.
 With this template, you’ll have the opportunity to review your finances on a month-to-month basis and make sure that you’re putting the right amount into your savings and retirement accounts.
-As your earnings and expenses change over time, you can update the figures in the template to reflect the recent developments in your life.
+As your earnings and expenses change over time, you can update the figures in the template to reflect the recent developments in your life, and the spreadsheet will automatically adjust to those changes.
 Keeping all of your essential financial information–from movies to the mortgage–in this one document will prove useful time and again, as you strive to save money and plan for the future.

 Create a new Google Sheet and give it a title.